ashish0218groot/VehicleInventory-.NET-MAUI-CRUD/ReadMe.txt

    When modifying/Installing Visual Studio, Select VS Studio => Modify => Under Desktop & Mobile Section,
     Select .NET Multi-platform App UI development and Install it.

-   Once MAUI is can see MAUI project selection in by Searching MAUI.
+   Once MAUI installation in VS is done,we can see MAUI project selection in by Searching MAUI in search bar.
    Now we can create a .NET MAUI App or .NET MAUI Blazor App or .NET MAUI Class Library etc.

 3. This project is based upon .NET MAUI App.
    To install Android Emulator, go to Tools => Android Device Manager

   click on the project execution Button(it may say "Windows Machine") check the drop down, Select Android Emulators => Android Device Manager.
   Here we can select a Android Device with a android  version of our choice and use it in the emulator.

 4. To run Hyper-v/Hypervisor to accelerate emulator , We can follow one of these steps :
   Option 1 :